Offshore Foundation vs Offshore Trusts

 Although they may differ in definition, it is clear that there are many similarities between these two entities.
 In fact, they both share many of the same offshore benefits, financial services, as well as management structures.

-An offshore trust is established for the purpose of placing property assets in the name of a trustee, who holds them for the benefit of intended beneficiaries.
+An offshore trust is established to place property assets in the name of a trustee, who holds them for the benefit of intended beneficiaries.

 In contrast, an offshore foundation is a term commonly used to refer to a separate legal entity without members or shareholders.
 This entity is established according to the founder’s wishes, described in a charter.